objectivehtml/Entries/README.md

 ### The Design

 Entries was designed to have a modular and expressive syntax.
-The idea is add new methods overtime and have a robust library that is easy to remember, and completely reuses the exp:channel:entries tag.
+The idea is to add new methods over time, and have a robust library that is easy to remember which completely reuses the exp:channel:entries tag.

 ##### So why is the name *Entries*, which is not to be confused with *Channel Entries*?

 It just seemed to fit.
 The idea was to create a tag with really short and memorable syntax.
-A tag without underscores in the second segment, and *Entries* is short for *Channel Entries*, which is engine that powers everything.
+A tag without underscores in the second segment, and *Entries* is short for *Channel Entries*, which is the engine that powers everything.